chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/Wallowing in Despair.md

 > PureScript - and you - don't have to go it alone!
 > There are people with experience harvesting and writing down idioms/habits/etc. I happen to be one of them.
 But leave that aside, because it's too big a leap, I think.

-- Responding to commentor's post about being stretched thin, the author suggests sharing the load with others.
+- Responding to core contributor's post about being stretched thin, the author suggests sharing the load with others.

 > When it comes to documentation, the trick is not to add more work to the existing community, it's to broaden the community.
 There are people who've done that, whether intuitively or with a plan.
 (I am not one of them.)
 (There are even people who study such things, like Nadia Eghbal.)
 They could be learned from.
 Though not an expert, I have observed the primates-we-call-human for a long time, and I know part of it involves high-status people making low-status jobs higher status.
 It's a fairly low effort force multiplier.

-- Author reiterates the idea that training others to do low-status things benefits everyone
+- Author believes it's best for people with high status in a community to find ways to make low-status (unattractive?) jobs more attractive.
 - (This reminds me of the point that the Elm creator mentioned in his talk about "The Hard Parts of Open Source")

 ### Commment